Tears Are For Mothers

 “But I gave you all a demo and sheet music.”

 “None of us know how to read sheet music, let alone your wacky version of it Walter.”

 “But that’s why I created it.
-It’s easier to understand than traditional notation because it doesn’t require clefts, accidentals, or having to count leger lines since my six-line stave can accommodate all twelve tones in an octave, with each octave assigned to a variety of note shapes instead of just ovals.
-It’s really simple if you just tried.”
+It’s easier to understand than traditional notation because it doesn’t require clefts, accidentals, or having to count leger lines since my six-line stave can accommodate all twelve tones in an octave.
+Each octave is then assigned to a variety of note shapes I use instead of just ovals.
+Really, it’s very simple.”

-Walter sighed.
+Walter exhaled.
 “Well, regardless,” he said, “you should at least know how to learn by ear.
 For God’s sake, you’re professional musicians now.”

 “Get off your fucking high horse,” Squids said. “ I think you’ve forgotten we’re a rock n’ roll band, not the L.A.
 Phil.
 Besides, this new song, well, I just don’t think it sounds like us.”